top of page

 Climate Action Armley

-Everyone living, working or connected to the Armley area is welcome to join us and get involved in addressing climate change in a locally meaningful way - whether that's through recycling, repairing, lending, growing or redistributing food, or protecting trees and wildlife habitats.
+Everyone living, working or connected to the Armley area is welcome to join us and get involved in addressing climate change in a locally meaningful way - whether that's through recycling, repairing, lending, growing, redistributing food, or protecting trees and wildlife habitats.

 We're supported by New Wortley Community Centre and working collaboratively with other local organisations and groups.